eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 many distributors, for example from Farnell)

-The J-Link was present on the JTAG market for many years, but, considering the initial prices, only the big companies could afford them.
+The J-Link was present on the JTAG market for many years, but, considering the initial prices, only commercial companies could afford them.
 After a fierce fight against Chinese clones, sold for a fraction of the price, in 2012 [SEGGER](http://www.segger.com/) decided to introduce a low price version, [J-Link EDU](http://www.segger.com/j-link-edu.html),